-In the case of residential areas residents should have priority ericollages applicants to rollineer to maintain these garderts and diere from the daming frotkshops for the applicants to learn appropriate care techniques.
+In the case of residential areas residents should have priority applicants to learn appropriate care techniques.

-Skyscraper greenhouse, (maybe not a skyscraper, but like 2 or 5 stories of FARMI How safely possible is that?)
+Skyscraper greenhouse. (maybe not a skyscraper, but like 2 or 5 stories of FARMI How safely possible is that?)
 The job opportunities, too!
-Also, we could add a thing to income assistance that requires or ancourance applicants to valuntaer to maintain these nardens and there would be training workshops for the school board lands
+Also, we could add a thing to income assistance that requires or ancourages applicants to volunteer to maintain these gardens and there would be training workshops for the 100 of 158 school board lands